SoftwareAG/c8y-releasenotes/content/release-10-18-0/announcements-10-18-0.md

     }
 }
 ```

-currently the whole payload is saved.
-In the future, the `c8y_LatestMeasurements` fragment will be ignored and not saved.
+Since this release, the `c8y_LatestMeasurements` fragment will be ignored and not saved.

 ### Security changes